Definition

 > [!tldr] Definition

-> A **truth table** is a table that separates a logical [[Propositions|proposition]] into its [[Atomic and molecular propositions|atomic statements]], lists all possible combination of truth values for those atomic statements, and then determines the truth value of the proposition in each case.
+> A **truth table** is a table that separates a logical [[Propositions|proposition]] into its [[Atomic and molecular propositions|atomic statements]], lists all possible combination of truth values for those [[Atomic and molecular propositions|atomic statements]], and then determines the truth value of the proposition in each case.

 Notes:

-- If a proposition has $n$ atomic propositions that make it up, its truth table will have $2^n$ rows (not counting a header row), one for each combination of truth values of the atomic propositions.
+- If a proposition has $n$ [[Atomic and molecular propositions|atomic propositions]] that make it up, its truth table will have $2^n$ rows (not counting a header row), one for each combination of truth values of the [[Atomic and molecular propositions|atomic propositions]].

-- The truth tables for the four basic connectives are:
+- The truth tables for the four basic [[connectives]] are:

 [[Negation]] ("not"):